jatinkumar11954/WORDPRESS/README.md

  I would recommend Buttonizer  you can visit my<a href="https://usoneinfotech.com/wp/"> wordpress site </a>I am using the same buttonizer<br>
  But it will work with several other plugin(complusory) some of them are<br>

-     a. pop up maker<br>
+  a.
+Pop up maker<br>
-    b. elementor pro<br>
+   b.
+Elementor pro<br>

   I would suggest elementor pro <br>

   I am using Elementor Pro which maker the work easier and has many option to trigger the pop up<br>
   I am using a button as a pop up to pop a contact page<br>
   Steps to be followed to create a button pop <br>

-    1. have to install plugin called Popup Trigger URL for Elementor Pro. <a href="https://wordpress.org/plugins/popup-trigger-url-for-elementor-pro/">click here</a><br>
+  1. Have to install plugin called Popup Trigger URL for Elementor Pro. <a href="https://wordpress.org/plugins/popup-trigger-url-for-elementor-pro/">click here</a><br>

-    2.create a pop in the dashboard>template>popups<br>
+  2.Create a pop in the dashboard>template>popups<br>

-    3. edit it with elementor pro as user requires go to advanced settings> open by selector paste the id(#------) from the buttonizer.<br>
+    3. Edit it with elementor pro as user requires go to advanced settings> open by selector paste the id(#------) from the buttonizer.<br>
-    4. after you publish in elementor pro you have to set the condition <br>
+    4. After you publish in elementor pro you have to set the condition <br>

     <img src="https://github.com/jatinkumar11954/WORDPRESS/blob/master/images/conditions.jpg">set as in which page it has to include and which page it has to exclude.<br>

-    5. add trigger as to scroll to the element ( in my case clicking that buttonizer button i have to get pop up)- so copy the id of buttonizer and page in scroll to element.<br>
+    5. Add trigger as to scroll to the element ( in my case clicking that buttonizer button i have to get pop up)- so copy the id of buttonizer and page in scroll to element.<br>

-    6.in advance rules u can add the devices and upto how many times any other stuff,<br>
+    6.In advance rules u can add the devices and upto how many times any other stuff,<br>
     and publish you will get your button pop up ready.